 The Central Otago wine region is the world’s southernmost commercial wine-growing area.
 The area is most famous for its Pinot Noir.
 The closest wine region to Queenstown is the stunning Gibbston Valley, which is just a 20-minute drive from the town.

 There are lots of different wine tours to choose from in Queenstown from a guided E-bike wine tour to a fun hop-on-hop-off bus, and there’s even a super-luxurious helicopter wine tour.
 There’s definitely a wine tour for everyone and every budget in Queenstown.

 Although, this full-day tour option takes you to some of the best wineries in Queenstown.
-It is a guided tour that brings you to both the Gibbston Valley and the Bannockburn wine regions with stops in the historic towns of Cromwell and Arrowtown.
+It is a guided tour that brings you to both the Gibbston Valley and the Bannockburn wine regions in New Zealand with stops in the historic towns of Cromwell and Arrowtown.
 Allow 6.5 hours in total for this tour.